Estimated reading time: 3mins

 The problem with commercial Hemp is it looks very similar to Marijuana which means many Governments took a long to time to legislate it’s use as a fibre.
 Getting approval for food took even longer and as of November 2017 Australia has caught up, being one of the last countries to approve it for human consumption.
 It is worth noting that it has been legal as food in the US since the year 2000.

 For the last few years, many companies have in fact sold Hemp for food use in Australia, however all products have been disguised as body rubs or other non-consumables, to side step legislative issues.
-As a legitimate seller and manufacturer of supplements, that was never our style, so only since November 12th has Hemp Protein become an offering from us.
+As a wholly Australian owned and operated supplements, that develops, blends and packages allour won products, that was never our style, so only since November 12th has Hemp Protein become an offering from us.

 Uses as a food